inspire-1a03/pip-2021/google-sheets1.md

   - Modify font sizes
   - Edit colours and markers for time series.
   - Add/modify the chart title
-  - Add/modify vertical and horizontal grid lines
+  - Add/modify vertical and horizontal grid lines.

 ### Inspect the trends
-Inspect the trends for the three variables.
+Inspect the trends for the three plotted variables.
 Are the trends synchronized with each other?
-Does each variable increase the same relative amount during each of the three waves?
+Does each variable increase the same relative amount during each of the three pandemic waves?
 What are some possible explanations for differences you see in the graph?
 What new questions do you have that could be investigated?

 ### Get the chart ready for export
 - Click the three dots at the top-right of the figure and select ```Publish the chart```